Dixwell School: Wealth, influence, and relationship with Harvard

 Harvard University president Charles William Eliot and his family were closely associated with the school.
 E.S.
 Dixwell was Eliot's old teacher, and Eliot sent his son to the school.

 Dixwell's Boston Latin student Charles W. Eliot remembered the Dixwell School as the start of a new "epoch in the development of secondary education in the city of Boston."
 Dixwell responded to several major changes in American education and upper-class tastes: the relocation of wealthy men like Dixwell to the suburbs, the rise of college as a socially advantageous training ground for secular careers, and Harvard's decision to retain its increasingly obsolete, Latin-focused admissions criteria even as it gradually secularized its curriculum.
 Dixwell was not the first man who tried to provide an expensive college-preparatory classical education outside the public school system.
 However, he was arguably the first teacher to do so successfully, and he paved the way for similar private prep schools.

 Dixwell's BLS was a case in point.
 In Dixwell's day, BLS was itself deemed "principally ... for the rich and exclusive."
-Dixwell recalled that during his school years, the BLS leadership felt threatened by a rival private school founded by "an Englishman named Fisher," which had "received the patronage of several rich men."
+Dixwell recalled that during his school years, the BLS leadership felt threatened by a rival private school founded by "an Englishman named Fisher", which had "received the patronage of several rich men."
 Competition from Fisher forced BLS to improve its academic reputation, which allowed BLS to then drive Fisher out of business and claim his students.
 In turn, Eliot wrote that the Dixwell School was the first private school to rival BLS academically, and that because of Dixwell's success, many other private day schools were established, which drew away "many sons of well-to-do families" from BLS.
+Robert Grant, whose father bucked upper-class convention by sending his sons to BLS, concluded that Charles Eliot "had no brief for sending a son to a public school for the sake of democracy if the free education provided was inferior to what could be had at a private [school]."

 Coming from a socially elite background, Dixwell was well-placed to capitalize on these changes.
 His family was wealthy.
 He had read law under Charles Jackson, the father-in-law of Oliver Wendell Holmes Sr. He married into another leading Boston family when he wed Mary Ingersoll Bowditch, the daughter of Nathaniel Bowditch.
 His Harvard roommate was Cornelius Felton, the future president of Harvard University.
 Two of his daughters married his well-born students: Fanny Dixwell married Oliver Wendell Holmes Jr., and Mary Dixwell married George Wigglesworth, the future president of the Harvard Board of Overseers and treasurer of the Massachusetts Institute of Technology, whose family gave its name to Wigglesworth Hall at Harvard Yard.